GC THRIVE

 Program Overview

-As part of their liberal arts education, students will also participate in the GC Journeys Program.
-The GC Journeys Program provides all Georgia College students with opportunities to transform how they experience college.
+As part of their liberal arts education, students will participate in the GC Journeys Program.
+The GC Journeys Program provides all GCSU students with opportunities to transform how they experience college.
 There are three transformative experiences built into every student’s experience: First Year Experience, Career Planning Milestones, and Capstone.
-Students are then encouraged to add two more transformative experiences: Intensive Leadership Experiences, Mentored Undergraduate Research, Community-Based Engaged Learning, Internships, and Study Abroad/Study Away.
+Students are then encouraged to add two additional transformative experiences: Intensive Leadership Experiences, Mentored Undergraduate Research, Community-Based Engaged Learning, Internships, or Study Abroad/Study Away.

 Admissions